 Another important concept to keep in mind during the verification of the inversion results is the depth of investigation concept.
 Some of the structure observed in the final model is strongly controlled by the data but other structure is controlled by the details of the regularization functional.
 By performing two inversions with different reference models or by computing the sensitivities it is possible to obtain some insight regarding which areas of the model are not controlled by the data.
 These should be removed (or blurred out) from the image before final presentation.

 An example of this concept is shown in figure 14.
-In this figure the first model has been recovered using a different reference model than in the second case (when all-default option was used).
-Further their comparison yields a resultant model figure 14 (c), which has been truncated in accordance with the calculated depth of investigation.
+The models in (a) and (b) were respectively recovered from inversions using reference models of a1000 ohm-m and a 106 ?? ohm-m (given by a default inversion).
+The DOI analysis was carried out and a threshold value of 0.5 was used to omit parts of the model domain on the model recovered from a 1000 ohm-m background.
+See figure 14 (c).